fastrgv/RetroArcade/README.md

 ## What's new:

+**ver 2.6.1 -- 06oct2023**

+* Restored OSX build for the command line (without a bundle) .

 **ver 2.6.0 -- 15nov2022**

-* Initial spinoff of RetroArcade (from coterminalapps).
+* Initial spinoff from coterminalapps strictly for retro-arcade fans.